aradpls/Deep-Learning-Course---Transferability-of-photovoltaic-pv-array-images/README.md

 In this repository You will have access to:

-1. Code of base line evaluation (AUS train, AUS test) and Raw Tranferablity (AUS train, USA test)
+1. Code of base line evaluation (AUS train, AUS test) and Raw Tranferablity (AUS train, USA test).

 -> <strong>Baseline Evaluatio_And_Raw_Transferability_NoteBooks_Py</strong>

-2. Code of Domain adaptation with AdaptSegNet architecture
+2. Code of Domain adaptation with AdaptSegNet architecture.

 -> <strong>DA_AdaptSegNet_NoteBooks_Py</strong>

-3. Code of Domain adaptation with AdaptSegNet architecture and fine tuning for improvemnts
+3. Code of Domain adaptation with AdaptSegNet architecture and fine tuning for improvemnts.

 -> <strong>DA_AdaptSegNet_FT_NoteBooks_Py</strong>

-In each folder of code we uses Resnet18 backbone and the following architectures: U-Net, DeepLabV3+, FPN, PSP-Net
+In each code folder, we use the ResNet18 backbone with the following architectures: U-Net, DeepLabV3+, FPN, and PSP-Net.

-4. Figures from the project -> <strong>Figures</strong>
+4. Figures from the project. -> <strong>Figures</strong>

-5. Final project proposal in pdf format -> <strong>DL_Final_Project_Proposal</strong>
+5. Final project proposal in pdf format. -> <strong>DL_Final_Project_Proposal</strong>

-6. Final project report in pdf format -> <strong></strong>
+6. Final project report in pdf format. -> <strong></strong>

 Thank You.